bigelod/SixDOFinator_SampleProject/README.md

 For the barebones version of this project which requires no external assets and has a player prefab ready to drop into your own projects, check out this repo instead: [SixDOFinator_MinimalProject](https://github.com/bigelod/SixDOFinator_MinimalProject)

+If MIT license doesn't suit your needs, and you can use code under "The Unlicense" to your benefit instead, please feel free to consider this sample project as licensed under "The Unlicense" or Public Domain, I would love to see more PCVR on standalone in future!

 # Unity Editor Version:
 2022.3.62f1 (LTS)